ibilalkayy/flow/README.md

 ## Commands

-Flow provides a variety of commands for managing Weaviate instances.
+Flow provides a variety of commands for managing the budget.
 Below are some key commands:

 To use the application, simply run the `flow` command followed by one of the following subcommands: